-Eligible child care providers interested in the Start-up Grant must apply using the CWELCC Expansion Application.
-The application, along with all required supporting documentation as outlined in the application, must be submitted to Peel Region by email to EarlyYearsSystemDivision@peelregion.ca.
-We are accepting applications on an ongoing basis.
+Eligible child care providers interested in the Start-up Grant must apply using the CWELCC expansion application.
+The application, along with all required supporting documentation as outlined in the application, must be submitted to Peel by email to EarlyYearsSystemDivision@peelregion.ca.

-Please note that your CWELCC Expansion Application must be approved by Peel Region before we can review the associated Start-up Grant Application.
+Please note that your CWELCC expansion application must be approved by Peel before we can review the associated Start-up Grant application.
 For more information on CWELCC application requirements, see the CWELCC expansion plan and application process.

-The CWELCC Expansion Application and relevant information is also available on Peel's website.
+The CWELCC expansion application and relevant information is also available on Peel's website.